Giuseppe Palermo

 Killer:

-On January 8th 1910, secret service agents travelled to Bath Beach, Brooklyn.
-They called at 8804 Bay 16th Street.
-They arrested Lupo and Palermo.
-Lupo offered a bribe to the agents but they took him and Palermo to the Brooklyn police station.
-On the way Palermo offered a bribe of 100 dollars if they set him free, Lupo joined in this plea, and claimed they should release Palermo ” let this poor old devil go, he has nothing to do with this”.
+On January 8th, 1910, Secret Service agents gathered at 8804 Bay 16th Street, Bath Beach, Brooklyn.
+They arrested Lupo and Palermo in connection with the Highland counterfeiting.
+Palermo offered a bribe of $100 for his freedom, Lupo also joined in the plea, claiming they should release Palermo “let this poor old devil go, he has nothing to do with this”.